Unc1eW4ng/Make-Various-Audio/Readme.md

 https://github.com/Text-to-Audio/Make-An-Audio

-We use gpt-4 to generate different prompts , you need change the api key prompt/forchatgpt.py
+We use gpt-4 to generate different prompts , you need change the api key in prompt/forchatgpt.py

 ```python
 api_key = "